 - Might not meet the taste of experts

-Are you going to sew heavy fabrics like denim, leather etc ?
+It’s a common question.
+Are you going to sew heavy fabrics like denim, canvas, leather etc ?
 How to know what type of sewing machine can withstand such heavy load?
 Below, we’ve listed some checklist before buying.

 Heavy duty sewing machines are available in three varieties: standard sewing machines, serger machines and embroidery machines, and.
 While most people prefer standard sewing machines because they offers versatile stitching options, serger works well with stretch and knitted fabrics.
 Embroidery, meanwhile, gives you the most options and suitable for industrial works, but it’s also hugely expensive.
 These sewing machines can be divided further into two subcategories, mechanical machines & electric machines.
-Most heavy duty machines are mechanical.
+Moreover, sergers secures seams and hems and gives them cleaner stitching through overlock stitching.
+Most heavy duty machines are mechanical and provides greater stability.

 Stitches per Minute

 Also known as the rate of stitching, SPM determines how quickly your sewing machine will get the job done.
 As we’re talking about heavy duty sewing machines here, never settle for SPM less than 650.